120photo/task-it-off/README.md

 # Task it Off

 Self destrucitng todo list.
 Task are destroyed after 7 days, completed or not.
-Every week you recieve a summary of acomplishments
+Every week you recieve a summary of acomplishments.

+See a live demo at [http://taskitoff.herokuapp.com/](http://taskitoff.herokuapp.com/)

 ## Objective:
 ToDo list that clears out items after 7 days.